-- (A) "Advance notification" (of a permit application) means any written communication which establishes the applicant's intention to construct, and which provides the Department with sufficient information to determine that the proposed source may constitute a major new source or major modification, and that such source may affect any mandatory Class I federal area, including, but not limited to, submittal of a draft or partial permit application, a PSD monitoring plan, or a sufficiently detailed letter.
-"Advance notification" does not include general inquiries about the Department's regulations. - (B) "Regulated NSR Pollutant," for purposes of this chapter, means the following: - (1) Any pollutant for which a national ambient air quality standard has been adopted under Chapter 2 of this Regulation and any pollutant identified under this paragraph (B)(1) as a constituent or precursor for such pollutant.
-Precursors identified by the Department for purposes of NSR are the following:
+- "Advance notification" (of a permit application) means any written communication (A) which establishes the applicant's intention to construct, and which provides the Department Division with sufficient information to determine that the proposed source may constitute a major new source or major modification, and that such source may affect any mandatory Class I federal area, including, but not limited to, submittal of a draft or partial permit application, a PSD monitoring plan, or a sufficiently detailed letter.
+"Advance notification" does include general inquiries not about Department Division's regulations rules. - (B) "Regulated NSR Pollutant," for purposes of this chapter, means the following: - (1) Any pollutant for which a national ambient air quality standard has been adopted under Chapter 2 of this RegulationRule and any pollutant identified under this paragraph (B)(1) as a constituent or precursor for such pollutant.
+Precursors identified by the DepartmentDivision for purposes of NSR are the following: